pulumi/pulumi-hugo/themes/default/content/what-is/database-comparison-cosmos-db-vs-dynamodb.md

 Cosmos DB is best if you need the wider flexibility of more data models, as well as the ability to leverage traditional SQL queries against non-relational data.
 If your existing infrastructure is already on Azure, it's a clear choice.

-DynamoDB is best if the rest of your infrastructure is already on AWS, or your priority is high performance for low cost over flexibility.
+DynamoDB is best if the rest of your infrastructure is already on AWS or your priority is high performance for low cost over flexibility.

 ## Pulumi Corporation